chronologos/oura-to-beeminder/README.md

-# reframe-ring-backend
+# oura-to-beeminder

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to sync data from your Oura ring to Beeminder.

 ## Usage